Data Centers in Portland

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: With over 4 dedicated on-ramps, the market provides low-latency, private connections to 3 major cloud regions as of September 2025.
-Direct access is available for AWS and Google Cloud (GCP).
+Direct Cloud On-Ramps Over 4 dedicated on-ramps provide low-latency access to 3 major cloud regions as of September 2025.
+Direct connectivity is available to major hyperscalers, including:

 Power Analysis